-Your security deposit is an upfront payment you make when moving into a rental home.
-The purpose of the deposit is to cover the cost of any damage you might do to the property, or if breaking your rental contract.
+Your security deposit is an upfront payment made when moving into a rental home.
+The deposit protects your landlord from any costs associated with you damaging the property, failing to pay rent or ending the tenancy early.

 When you move out, your deposit is returned to you – minus any payments the landlord has to make for repairs.
-With many people’s security deposit in the £1000s of pounds, getting it back when they move is understandably a priority.
+With many security deposits totalling £1000s, making sure you get the full amount returned is a priority.

-Here are some of the things you can do when moving in and out to have the best chance of getting all of your security deposit back from your landlord.
+Luckily, there are some simple things you can do when moving in and out to improve your chance of getting your full security deposit back from your landlord.

 Know the law around your security deposit